tryscer/flock/flock-music.md

 	He makes his way to the stage, clearing a way though the dancers with his voice and his baton.
 	“Ladies and gentlemen,” says the singer in the blue dress.
 The band keeps a slow, thumping groove, “Ladies and gentlemen, I do hope you made the most out of our short time together.
 If we leave you with one thought today, it is this: your heart lies next to mine!”
 	Then the band turns around, just like they did when they started playing.
 This time, they haul ass.
 	Just then, the cop, breathing and red, climbs on stage.
 He grabs the white man just as he’s fleeing, catching his robe.
-The crowd is angry, booing—but next to us, at the back entrance, some patrons are quietly and hurridly leaving.
+The crowd is angry, booing—but next to us, at the back entrance, some patrons are quietly and hurriedly leaving.
 	Next to the amplifier, Eddie is shaking his Coke bottle.
 Just as it seems the cop managed to grab the caped man, Eddie is emptying the coke into the buzzing amplifier.
 A huge cloud of acrid, sweet smelling steam fills the stage.
-When cloud clears, Eddie and the Reverand are gone.
+When cloud clears, Eddie and the Reverend are gone.
 All that’s left on stage is a cope holding a heavy robe and a lot of boos.
 	“Ladies and gentlemen,” says the cop into one of the microphones.
 “Due to the outrageous nature—“ He is greeted with a wall of boos.
 	“You are all ordered to clear the tent!”
 	“Boo!”
 	“Bring Tiger Tom back!”
 	The cop leaves the stage and barrels towards us.
 The people in the aisles clear the way for him.
 Most patrons are leaving now.
-	“Ladies and kind gentlemen,” says the promoter in the garish suit, hurridly taking control of the microphone, “ladies and gentlmen, let’s be gentle, let’s be kind!”
+	“Ladies and kind gentlemen,” says the promoter in the garish suit, hurriedly taking control of the microphone, “ladies and gentlemen, let’s be gentle, let’s be kind!”

 “That’s *it\!*” shouts the older cop.
 “They’re gonna have to shut it all down!
 Murphy, go get the captain\!
 Double-speed\!”
 	The younger cop runs out.
 The remaining patrons scurry out, making sure to give the cops a wide berth.